with Barton Wykes

-Payment for the first month’s rent and the deposit must be received and cleared before you come in to sign the Tenancy Agreement, as without them we won’t be able to agree the tenancy and hand over the keys.
-You can pay in cash or by bank transfer to our account.
+Payment for the first month’s rent and the deposit must be received and cleared before you come in.
+You can pay in cash or by bank transfer.

 As well as your regular rental payments, you may also be required to make the following permitted payments.